billwanjohi/dotfiles/README.md

 # dotfiles

-This is a homesick castle.
+This was a homesick castle, and is in the process of being shifted over to being managed via chezmoi.
-You can pull and symlink using that ruby gem, or just do so manually.
+You can pull and symlink using the homesick ruby gem and the chezmoi go package, or just do so manually.

 ## Installation